ThoughtfulMind/VacStance/3_stance_detection/2_Stance_model/README.md

 5. Install `transformers` from the source by following [these instructions](https://huggingface.co/transformers/installation.html#installing-from-source)
 6. Test the installation to make sure you can load and run a basic BERT model using the instructions on the huggingface README.
 7. Copy the files from the `for_transformers` directory in this repo using the following command (using your path to the `transformers` directory): `cp -r for_transformers/* </path/to/transformers/>`
-8. Download the pretrained Covid-19 vaccine stance model from [here](https://drive.google.com/file/d/12rVg_bpuDfZbdWRtEN2Jf6SNyMEnax76/view?usp=sharing) (~400 Mb) and extract it the same directory as this `README.md` file using `tar -xvzf final_model.tar.gz`
+8. Download the pretrained Covid-19 vaccine stance model (link to be provided upon request) and extract it the same directory as this `README.md` file using `tar -xvzf final_model.tar.gz`
 9. Format your data in .tsv format, such that each line is a document, structured as `[text][\t][label][\t][1.0]`, where `[text]` is a string without tabs or line breaks, `[label]` should be a dummy label from \{agree, disagree, neutral\} and 1.0 is a weight.
 Save it in any directory as `test.tsv`
 10. Do the prediction using `python predict.py final_model/config.json final_model/no-dev/ --data-dir </path/to/data/> --transformers-dir </path/to/transformers/>` where `</path/to/data/>` is the path to the directory containing your `test.tsv` file, and `</path/to/transformers/>` is the path to your cloned transformers dir.
 11. The output will be written to `final_model/no-dev/predictions_test.tsv`